mcao/hacktoberfest-2019/README.md

-# 🎃 HacktoberFest Starter Project 🎃
+# 🎃 Hacktoberfest Starter Project 🎃
 An 2018 version of https://github.com/AliceWonderland/hacktoberfest

 Use this project to make your first contribution to an open source project on GitHub.
 Practice making your first pull request to a public repository before doing the real thing!